Reo906/VR-Labyrinth/README.md

 * 4m * 4m play space

 ### Play space setup
-* Decide one side in the play space.
+* Decide a starting side.
 * Place the table on the left corner and rotate the table so the 100cm edge is facing front.
 * Place a right controller on the table.
 * The starting position is the right of the table.